 In Year 9 classes are taught in sets in a wider range of subjects and elements of the GCSE courses are introduced.
 Mathematics, English and English Literature GCSEs begin from the beginning of Year 9.
 In Science GCSE is begun at the start of the spring term.
 Other subjects put greater emphasis on GCSE knowledge, understanding and skills in Year 9 in preparation for courses at Key Stage 4.

 In December of Year 9 the Options process begins.
 Students are given the opportunity to choose their courses, which start at the beginning of Year 10.
 We talk carefully with students and parents to help them choose courses on which they will achieve success and which open gateways to higher education and employment.
-Further details can be found in the Options booklet which is on the school website.
+Further details can be found in the Options booklet, which is available for download at the bottom of this page.

 In Years 7-9 we will continue to teach the National Curriculum Programmes of Study, adapting these where necessary to provide a foundation for the new GCSE courses.
 We report progress and Application to Learning for each subject for Years 7 to 9.
 In Year 9 English and Mathematics are reported as GCSE professional predictions in addition to Application to Learning.